-From a simplistic perspective an index is a system used to make finding information easier!
+Being overly simplistic an index is a system used to make finding causal information easier!

-From a simplistic perspective an index is a system used to make finding information easier.
+Being overly simplistic an index is a system used to make finding causal information easier!
 There are any numbers of indexes or indices available to help procurement knowledge workers insure they are sourcing products at the best possible pricing.
 The key word here is price as what we will be discussing are specifically price indices.

 According to Wikipedia a price index (plural: “price indices” or “price indexes”) is a normalized average (typically a weighted average) of prices for a given class of goods or services in a given region, during a given interval of time.
 It is a statistic designed to help to compare how these prices, taken as a whole, differ between time periods or geographical locations.